iRemotech

 • sufficient charging capacity,

-• clean cable routing,
+• clean cable management,

 • safe heat spacing,